 Permit fishing on the flats involves sight-fishing.
 This means you have to see the Permit before it notices you – no mean feat in 3 ft. of crystal-clear water.
 They can often be located when “tailing”, or swimming with their tail or dorsal fins sticking out of the water.
 Schools of Permit fan out over the flats, so you will be targeting individual fish most of the time.
 There are 4 ways to accomplish this:

 Probably the least desirable method, but sometimes unavoidable.
 No matter how careful you are, humans are not aquatic organisms.
 You will be stirring up dust, putting scent in the water, making noise, and giving them something to see under the water.
 Be prepared for really long casts, because you will not be approaching them very close at all.
-Also, be on guard for the extra hazards wading involves, such as stepping on a Stingray, Stonefish, Sea urchins, attracting the attention of a curious bull, lemon, tiger, and hammerhead sharks, barracuda, Mahi Mahi or Bluefish, stepping in a hole or off a ledge, or getting caught in an outbound current or tide.
+Also, be on guard for the extra hazards wading involves, such as stepping on a Stingray, Stonefish or Sea urchin.
+You should also be careful about attracting the attention of a curious Shark, or getting caught in an outbound current or tide.

 Flats or Pole-Boat